sangamk/ic3-dialdroid/README.md

 : java [JVM options] -jar [path to IC3 Jar] -input [path to apk] -cp [path to Android platforms] -dbname [database_name]

 Use JVM options to allocation more memory: e.g., -Xms4G -Xmx16G, will allocate maximum 16GB memory to JVM.

+## Alternative
+You can also output the result with protobuf to an .txt file.
+This can than be used by flowdroid, which enables it to build a graph with ICC links.

+: java [JVM options] -jar [path to IC3 Jar] -input [path to apk] -cp [path to Android platforms] -protobuf [result directory]